IxeYgrek/BeamMP-Web-Interface/README.md

 • A database (I use MySQL 8.0)

-• Knowledge of how to use Linux from the command line is a big advantage.
+• **Knowledge of using Linux from the command line, Apache, PHP and MySQL is a great advantage**.
 Although I've tried to create a comprehensive installation guide, I don't go into detail about installing and configuring Apache or MySQL.
 You'll find a detailed tutorial in French [here](https://doc.ubuntu-fr.org/lamp) and in English [here](https://www.digitalocean.com/community/tutorials/how-to-install-lamp-stack-on-ubuntu).

 • Open the Web server port to make your site accessible on the Internet.